chase-larocca/CPST-4710-Capstone/README.md

   4) In a separate terminal session open as admin run the commands:
      - net stop mysql80
      - net start mysql80

-If users utilize the setup.py script, they will already be granted an admin account.
-The default credentials should immediately be changed.
-These credentials are admin@sb.com with an admin password.

-From this point, the user can utilize the site as needed.